ujunk/iptv/readme.md

 With 87,000 traffic requests from more than 5,000 users per day, this playlist is the most popular free Android TV IPTV playlist for free-to-air Malaysian TV channels

-`Tested with: Android TV (NOT Chinese Android boxes, but certified Android TV) with TiviMate, TVIrl, Apple TV with MrMC, certain Kodi add-ons can load our playlist too`
+`Tested with: Android TV with TiviMate, TVIrl, Apple TV with MrMC, certain Kodi add-ons can load our playlist too.
+WE DO NOT RECOMMEND USING CRACKED/MODDED APKs TO LOAD OUR PLAYLIST AND EPG.`

 | |Links|
 |-|-|